List of Hindi film families: Khan family (of Salim Khan)

-Khan-Banu family (of Yusuf Khan aka Dilip Kumar and Saira Banu)
+Khan–Banu family (of Yusuf Khan aka Dilip Kumar, Saira Banu, and Nasir Khan)

 Dilip Kumar was born as Muhammad Yusuf Khan in 1922, and became one of India's most acclaimed actors.
 His wife Saira Banu is also a successful actress in Bollywood.
 His brother Nasir Khan, brother-in-law K. Asif and nephew Ayub Khan are among those who followed him into films, and his wife Saira Banu is also related to several film personalities.